gatling/frontline-doc/content/reference/current/release/highlight-1-18/index.md

 Then, we've revamped the way the Gatling Enterprise controller connects to Load Generators.
 When they sit in the same cluster, we now always create a Service.
 In this case, the Ingress and Route modes are not available.

-Finally, we now support setting tolerations, annotations and container env vars.
+Finally, we now support setting ingressClassName, tolerations, annotations and container env vars.